My hike trip with mother to Tsetang

 I have written an article about Woka Choelong before which Travelers can check.

-Photo: The Zigzag route on the way to meditation cave of Je Tsongkhapa
+Photo: The Zigzag route on the way to the meditation cave of Je Tsongkhapa

 This time the main highlight of the tour with my mother is the hike to the meditation caves of Great Je Tsongkhapa.
 The founder of the Gelug school from Buddhism in Tibet.